 |English language studies||300 per week|

-Such scholarships may provide financial assistance with:
+Such scholarships may provide financial assistance with the following:

 - your tuition fees